tbali0524/playground-c2779db2/markdowns/coding-style.md

 * [PSR-1](https://www.php-fig.org/psr/psr-1/): Basic Coding Standard, with just a limited number of rules.
 * [PSR-2](https://www.php-fig.org/psr/psr-2/): Coding Style Guide, a more detailed version.
 Now _deprecated_ and replaced by `PSR-12`.
 * [PSR-12](https://www.php-fig.org/psr/psr-12/): Extended Coding Style.
-Nowadays acting as a common ground, on which other, more opinionated styling standards are building.
+Nowadays acting as a common ground, on which other, more opinionated styling standards are based.
-* [PER Coding Style](https://www.php-fig.org/per/coding-style/): Many new features appeared in the PHP language since `PSR-12` was finalized in 2019. `PER` stands for "PHP Evolving Recommendation" and this coding standard gets regular updates, at least after every minor php release.
-It can be considered as a modernized `PSR-12`.
+* [PER Coding Style](https://www.php-fig.org/per/coding-style/): Many new features appeared in the PHP language since `PSR-12` was finalized in 2019. `PER` stands for "PHP Evolving Recommendation".
+As the name implies, this coding standard gets regular updates, at least after every minor php release.
+It can be considered as a _modernized `PSR-12`_.
-* Project-specific coding styles: Some major php projects also introduced their own coding standards ([symfony](https://symfony.com/doc/current/contributing/code/standards.html), etc).
+* _Project-specific coding styles:_ Some major open source php projects also introduced their own coding standards ([Symfony](https://symfony.com/doc/current/contributing/code/standards.html), etc).
 They might extend `PSR-12` with additional rules, or even override some of the original rules there.

 _Note: PSR stands for "PHP Standards Recommendations".
-PSRs are e-facto standards maintained by [PHP-FIG](https://www.php-fig.org/) (Framework Interoperability Group).
-Besides the coding guides above, there are several standardized interfaces for some common use-cases, specification for autoloading classes, etc._
+PSRs are de-facto standards maintained by [PHP-FIG](https://www.php-fig.org/) (Framework Interoperability Group).
+Besides the coding guides above, there are several standardized interfaces for some common use-cases, a specification for autoloading classes, etc._

 It is good if you are somewhat familiar with your chosen coding style, but you don't have to know all its rules.
 There are tools that can check (and even automatically fix) your code.
 In this playground we will check out the two most popular tools for dealing with PHP coding standards: `PHP CodeSniffer` and `PHP CS Fixer`.

 It doesn't care too much exactly which ruleset you use, just be consistent.
-But `PSR-12` is a good bet in most cases.
-Both tools discussed allows you to tweak the rules and compose your own coding style ruleset.
+`PSR-12` is a good bet in most cases.
+Both tools discussed allow you to tweak the rules and compose your own coding style ruleset.
 However, it is usually not worth the time.
-The above rulesets are there, so you don't have to spend too much time on styling decisions.
+The above guides are already there, so you don't have to spend too much time on styling decisions.

 ## Alternative ways of installing a PHP dev tool

 Before we go into details about the tools to check and fix the coding style, let's see how can we install a php dev tool _in general_.
-This will be valid also for the tools to be introduced in later chapters.
+__This will be valid also for the other tools to be introduced in later chapters.__

 * If using a dependency manager (`Composer`), you can install the tool as a dev-environment-only dependency into your project.
 It will appear in the `/vendor` subdirectory.
 (We added this directory name to `.gitignore` exactly to prevent any third-party packages to go into your repository.)
 However, this approach is not ideal:
     * You will have multiple copies of the same tools, one in each of your projects.
     * These tools have also their own package dependencies, which might collide with your own dependencies.
 (This is not a concern with CodinGame puzzles, where you CANNOT use any third party packages.)
-* Another option is to install the tools with `Composer` as a _global_ package.
+* Another option is to install the tool with `Composer` as a _global_ package.
     * If doing this, then at least you have only a single copy per tool.
     * Different tools might still depending on different versions of the same package.
 * Download the tool as a single __PHAR__ file.
-Phar means 'php archive', it contains everything needed to run the program (packages, etc).
-You just pass the phar file to the php interpreter just as you would do with a single php script.
+Phar means 'php archive', it contains everything needed to run the application (required packages, additional files, etc).
+You need to pass the phar file to the php interpreter just as you would do with a single php script.
-* Use [PHIVE](https://phar.io/), the _PHAR Installation and Verification Environment_ to manage your tools.
-It makes downloading and updating the phar files easier.
+* Use [PHIVE](https://phar.io/), the _PHAR Installation and Verification Environment_ to manage your dev tools.
+It makes downloading and updating the Phar files easier.

-Most dev tools' own documantation recommend NOT to install them with `composer`, but to use the PHAR version (either downloading manually or with `PHIVE`).
+Most dev tools' own documentation recommend NOT to install them with `composer`, but to use the PHAR version (either downloading manually, or with `PHIVE`).

 ## Installing PHP CodeSniffer

-After so much theory, let's finally install [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with any of the methods described on its github site.
+After so much theory, let's finally install [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with any of the methods described on its GitHub site.

-CodeSniffer is actually a set of TWO command-line tools: `phpcs` checks your code for any violations to a coding standard, while `phpcbf` modifies your code to correct these violations (at least those that can be automatically fixed).
+CodeSniffer is actually a set of TWO command-line tools:

+* `phpcs` checks your code for any violations to a coding standard.
+* `phpcbf` also modifies your code to correct these violations (at least those that can be automatically fixed).

 For all the php dev tools I use, I did the following, but feel free to use a different approach:

 * Create a `c:\devtools` directory and add it to the `PATH`.
-* Download the phar file and move it to the above directory:
+* Download the Phar file and move it to the above directory.
     * _Note: Latest Windows 10/11 already includes curl.
-If yours not any download method should  work, even a browser._
+If yours not, then any download method should work, even a browser._

 ```bash
 curl -OL https://squizlabs.github.io/PHP_CodeSniffer/phpcs.phar
 ```

-* Create a shortcut batch file `phpcs.bat`:
+* For convenience, create a shortcut batch file `phpcs.bat`:

 ```bat
 @echo off